bpstephanie/Clean_Crave/README.md

 This site was deployed to GitHub pages.
 The steps to deploy are as follows:

-  1. In the GitHub repository, navigate to the Settings tab
+  1. In the GitHub repository, navigate to the Settings tab.
   2. Next, navigate to the Pages tab on the left hand side.
   3. Under Source, select main from the Branch dropdown menu.
 Then click save.
   4. Once the main branch has been selected, the page will automatically be refreshed with a detailed ribbon display to indicate the successful deployment.